 How to avoid the “summer slide” without giving up your hard-earned break

-By the time June rolls around, most educators are sprinting toward the light at the end of the tunnel: The one, the only, hard-earned and highly-coveted summer break.
+By the time June rolls around, most students and educators alike are sprinting toward the light at the end of the tunnel: The one, the only, hard-earned and highly-coveted summer break.

 After nine months of tireless work, they surely deserve it.
 But it’s hard to talk about summer break without also talking about the elephant in the room: The dreaded “summer slide.”

 The more we learn about the effects of summer learning loss on students, the harder and harder it becomes to ignore.
 At a time when budgets are strapped and students are struggling, it’s difficult to justify wasting time and resources by spending each Fall reteaching content that is lost over the summer.

 In this blog post, we’ll cover the basics of the summer slide — what and who are at risk and why — as well some tips and tricks for mitigating the effects of summer learning loss.

 As much as we love summer break, its original function was not to relieve exhausted and overworked educators and students.

 Many argue that nine-month school calendar is a relic of the agricultural era when 85 percent of Americans worked in the agricultural industry.
 This perspective claims that — at a time when only three percent of Americans work in this industry — this model no longer holds water.

 Others have made compelling cases that the creation of the 9-month calendar had less to do with accommodating farmers and more to do with the lack of modern air-conditioning technology, which resulted in sweltering classrooms that were not conducive to learning.